jacob-tucker/license-caller-delegate-whitelist-hook/README.md

-# New Hook Template: `LicenseCallerWhitelistHook.sol`
+# New Hook Template: `LicenseCallerDelegateWhitelistHook.sol`

-This is a forked template repository that contains source code and tests for `LicenseCallerWhitelistHook.sol`.
-This allows you to gate who can mint your license by their address.
+This is a forked template repository that contains source code and tests for `LicenseCallerDelegateWhitelistHook.sol`.
+This allows an IP owner to delegate whitelisting capabilities to a third party, who can whitelist users to mint a license to your IP on your behalf.

 ## Quick Start